 One key area that can improve your quality of hire is to improve your intake strategy.
 Aligning recruiters and hiring managers with the same goal at the start of the hiring process ensures everyone is on the same page.
 It’s the best time to define what is needed in a new hire.

 Qualifi is an interview tool for more than just your interview process, it allows for improved team collaboration across the entire team to maintain the best hiring standards possible.
 With Qualifi, recruiters can work directly with hiring managers within the platform to track applicants during the hiring process and share feedback every step of the way.
-Register today to begin your free pilot with Qualifi, and see how an on-demand interview platform can improve your quality of hire today.
+See a demo today to see how an on-demand interview platform can improve your quality of hire today.